 The story behind the invention of Hollywood gossip is fascinating.
 The idea was first conceived by Louella Parsons and Hedda Hopper.
 Both women were self-made and broke the glass ceiling of Hollywood’s social structure.
-However, Louella Parsons was a self-obsessed bigot and used her influence to slander outsiders and police sexuality.
-But while Parsons was a successful Hollywood gossip columnist, Hopper dominated the world of entertainment.
+But, Louella Parsons was a self-obsessed bigot. and used her influence to slander outsiders and police sexuality.
+But while Parsons was a successful Hollywood gossip columnist.
+Hopper dominated the world of entertainment.

-In a bitterly contested feud that lasted for two decades, Hedda Hopper and Louella Parsons tried to stifle one another’s column-writing talents, with mixed results.
-Hedda’s newspaper column was widely read, with circulation of 17 million and Louella’s circulating at a mere 5 million daily and seven million on Sunday.
-The two women, however, had one thing in common: a desire to never lose their footing.
+In a contested feud that lasted for two decades.
+Hedda Hopper and Louella Parsons tried to stifle one another’s column-writing talents, with mixed results.
+Hedda’s newspaper column was read. with a circulation of 17 million and Louella’s circulating at a mere 5 million daily and seven million on Sunday.
+The two women, but, had one thing in common: a desire to never lose their footing.

-While the Hays code was intended to set moral standards for public consumption, it was ultimately the Hollywood reporters who pushed for greater independence for their clients.
-The two women were instrumental in ensuring that Hollywood was a respectable place to live.
-A self-respecting citizen would never wish to see an actor’s sex life broadcast on celluloid.
-Ultimately, the Hollywood gossip parsons and Hedda Hopper helped keep the city of Hollywood clean and decency-oriented.
+While the Hays code was intended to set moral standards for public consumption. it was the Hollywood reporters who pushed for greater independence for their clients.
+The two women were instrumental in ensuring that.
+Hollywood was a respectable place to live.
+A self-respecting citizen would never wish to see an actor’s sex life broadcast on celluloid. the Hollywood gossip parsons and Hedda Hopper helped. keep the city of Hollywood clean and decency-oriented.

-Although the two women were famously chummy with each other, they were also rivals in the Hollywood gossip parsons era.
-In fact, their wives were the most prominent Hollywood gossips in the past.
-According to one account, Hedda Hopper, the wife of actor Bill DeWolf, was in love with a young American artist named Vincent van Gogh.
-She later died of kidney failure, which was the result of taking antibiotics for pneumonia.
+Although the two women were chummy with each other. they were also rivals in the Hollywood gossip parsons era.
+In fact, their wives were the most prominent Hollywood gossip in the past.
+According to one account, Hedda Hopper, the wife of actor Bill DeWolf. was in love with a young American artist named Vincent van Gogh.
+She later died of kidney failure. which was the result of taking antibiotics for pneumonia.